pjako/hikyaku/README.md

 ```

 This emits:
-1. `output.h` – the generated header (definitions + optional implementation when `SCHEMA_PREFIX_IMPLEMENTATION` is defined).
+1. `output.h` – the generated header (definitions + optional implementation when `PREFIX_IMPLEMENTATION` is defined).
 2. `output.hibinschema` – a compact binary schema that mirrors the textual schema.
-It can be parsed at runtime via `prefixparse_schema` or embedded through helper APIs.
+It can be parsed at runtime via `parse_schema` or embedded through helper APIs.

 By default the generator will **refuse to overwrite** an existing `output.hibinschema` if it detects backwards-incompatible changes (e.g., enum/struct removal, changing field types/flags/ids).
 Pass `--ignore-compat` to skip this guard when you intentionally break compatibility.